alexyuly/chil/README.md

 #### Hierarchy

 Traditional object-oriented systems implement some form of communication hierarchy through keywords like "public" and "private".
-Components are limited in what methods they can call.
-But this limitation is arbitraily defined.
-In chil, communication hierarchy is explicit.
-Components are purely encapsulated, and communication is only allowed between directly connected components, through explicitly connected input/output channels.
+Components are limited in what methods they can call, but there is no explicit contract between each pair of components.
+Any component may "talk" to any other component which has a public interface.
+Chil has a sense of physical space, within a hierachical graph of component instances.
+Communication is only allowed between components which have explicitly connected input/output channels.

 #### Information